 About the Minor/Certificate Programs

-The Department of Homeland Security (DHS) and the National Security Agency (NSA) designated Florida A&M University as a Center of Academic Excellence (CAE) in Cyber Defense Education (CDE) and in Information Assurance Education (IAE) based on the University's robust degree programs and close alignment to specific cybersecurity-related knowledge units (KUs) validated by top subject matter experts in the field.
+The Department of Homeland Security (DHS) and the National Security Agency (NSA) designated Florida A&M University as a Center of Academic Excellence (CAE) in Cyber Defense Education (CDE) based on the University's robust degree programs and close alignment to specific cybersecurity-related knowledge units (KUs) validated by top subject matter experts in the field.

 Certificate in Cybersecurity

 The courses offered in the Department of Computer and Information Sciences (CIS) under the Cyber Defense Certificate Program are the primary courses used to satisfy the NSA/DHS designated 22 Cybersecurity-related Knowledge Units.
 These courses provide the education and training for cybersecurity skills that are critical to defending the nation's vital information resources and will prepare students to work in cyber-related professions.
 The certificate in cybersecurity consists of the following courses:

 The Division of Health Informatics and Information Management offers a Health Information Privacy and Security Certificate that will assist students in learning skills needed to apply the principles of privacy and security of data in the health care industry.